 Data analysis is very fast with Tableau and the visualizations created are in the form of dashboards and worksheets.
-The data that is created using Tableau can be understood by professional at any level in an organization.
+The data that is created using Tableau can be understood by professionals at any level in an organization.
 It even allows a non-technical user to create a customized dashboard.

 The great thing about Tableau software is that it doesn't require any technical or any kind of programming skills to operate.
 The tool has garnered interest among the people from all sectors such as business, researchers, different industries, etc.

 Tableau connects and extracts the data stored in various places.
 It can pull data from any platform imaginable.
-A simple database such as an excel, pdf, to a complex database like Oracle, a database in the cloud such as Amazon webs services, Microsoft Azure SQL database, Google Cloud SQL and various other data sources can be extracted by Tableau.
+A simple database such as an excel and pdf, to a complex database like Oracle, a database in the cloud such as Amazon webs services, Microsoft Azure SQL database, Google Cloud SQL and various other data sources can be extracted by Tableau.

 When Tableau is launched, ready data connectors are available which allows you to connect to any database.
 Depending on the version of Tableau that you have purchased the number of data connectors supported by Tableau will vary.

-The pulled data can be either connected live or extracted to the Tableau's data engine, Tableau Desktop.
+The pulled data can be either connected live or extracted to Tableau's data engine, Tableau Desktop.
 This is where the Data analyst, data engineer work with the data that was pulled up and develop visualizations.
 The created dashboards are shared with the users as a static file.
-The users who receive the dashboards views the file using Tableau Reader.
+The users who receive the dashboards view the file using Tableau Reader.

 The data from the Tableau Desktop can be published to the Tableau server.
 This is an enterprise platform where collaboration, distribution, governance, security model, automation features are supported.
-With the Tableau server, the end users have a better experience in accessing the files from all locations be it a desktop, mobile or email.
+With the Tableau server, the end-users have a better experience in accessing the files from all locations be it a desktop, mobile or email.